 As we have explained previously, one of the problems of the proposed Lower Thames Crossing is the lack of adequate connections to the existing road network.
 You may already be aware of the Stanford Detour issues.
-The changes in the 2020 consultation did nothing to address this major issue, and if anything actually contribute to making the issue worse.
+We have highlighted this before.

 The Stanford Detour

-During the 2018 consultation we flagged the issue of instances where traffic will be forced to detour to the Stanford junction on the A13.
-If you wish to review what we said back then please visit – www.thamescrossingactiongroup.com/some-a13-ltc-updates/.
+During previous consultations we have flagged the issue of instances where traffic will be forced to detour to the Stanford junction on the A13.